one-2/catalyst/README.md

 Build commands:
+-> be in /build, then run
 cmake -DCMAKE_PREFIX_PATH=path/to/libtorch path/to/project
-cmake --build . --config test
+cmake --build . --config Release